 Penobscot Nation | Education in Intellectual Property and Tribal Governance For Negotiating With Cultural Institutions

-The Penobscot Nation, in collaboration with New York University, has received a IMLS grant to deliver intellectual property support and governance to 12 tribes in tailored workshops over the next two years.
+The Penobscot Nation, in collaboration with New York University, has received an IMLS grant to deliver intellectual property support and governance to twelve tribes in tailored workshops over the next two years.

 For the full project abstract, please see here.

 To get in touch about the project or to inquire about hosting an IP workshop in your community, please contact James Francis of the Penobscot Nation at email@example.com.

 Tribal Museums, Archives, & Libraries

 Native American Rights Fund